-Like many other metal bands of the 1980s, Twisted Sister experienced a meteoric rise to stardom and subsequent fall from grace.
+Like many other metal bands of the ’80s, Twisted Sister experienced a meteoric rise to stardom and subsequent fall from grace.
 A difference was that theirs was even faster than most, and largely fueled by overexposure instead of the eventual shift in musical trends that felled virtually all of their peers by decade’s end.
 This was a particularly cruel fate for a band that put in nearly a decade, fighting tooth and nail, before earning their shot to break through, as evidenced by their incomparable live performances.
 But the longview of rock history has thankfully seen fit to repay Twisted Sister.
-Now, the New York quintet fronted by Dee Snider is remembered fondly by countless fans whose formative musical tastes they affected (and whose minds they welcomely warped), and thus it is our pleasure to choose the Top 10 Twisted Sister Songs.
+The New York quintet fronted by Dee Snider is remembered by fans whose formative musical tastes they affected (and whose minds they welcomely warped), and thus it is our pleasure to choose the Top 10 Twisted Sister Songs.

 We begin our list of Top 10 Twisted Sister Songs with the standout title track from their final album of the ’80s.
 By then, the band’s unintentional overexposure had seen their fourth LP Come Out and Play pilloried by the hard rock press.
 So, the evidently pessimistic Love is for Suckers saw them go out on a cynical but undoubtedly powerful note.

-‘Ride to Live, Live to Ride’
+“Ride to Live, Live to Ride”

 Only four years earlier, Twisted Sister stood on the brink of breaking through, thanks to a rock solid sophomore LP filled with all killer and no filler.
 So much so that we’d feel comfortable placing any number of You Can’t Stop Rock ’n’ Roll tunes here (“The Kids are Back,” “Like a Knife in the Back,” etc.), but we’ll go with the rousing biker anthem “Ride to Live, Live to Ride.”
 Like the title said, no one could stop them now.